secoats/secoats.github.io/_posts/2020-11-07-pyinstaller.md

 kali@kali:/tmp/upgrade/dist$
 ```

 The `tty` command confirms our upgraded shell counts as a terminal.
-You should be able to do interactive commands like `su` now.
+You should be able to execute interactive commands like `su` now.